learn-co-curriculum/dsc-visualizing-activation-functions-lab/README.md

 ## Load an Image

-Before we plot the learned representations of the convolutional base, let's import an image and display it prior to processing.
-This will provide us a comparison to the transformations formed by the model's feature maps.
+Before you plot the learned representations of the convolutional base, let's import an image and display it prior to processing.
+This will provide a comparison to the transformations formed by the model's feature maps.

 Load and display the image **person3_virus_16.jpeg**.